Heistergand/NostalgiaForInfinity_wiki/Preliminary-Setup.md

 Depending upon your OS , Freqtrade installation can differ to quite an extent .
 There are primarily 2 ways to do it either installing natively to your OS or using Docker .
 If you are really constrained with the resources you have go the native route , but it is highly recommended to use the Docker Installation since majority of the users use it and most development will be catering to that user base , plus its easier to get everything else configured once you have Docker Setup .
 You can check the [Freqtrade docs](https://www.freqtrade.io/en/stable/installation/) for the other methods , we will be covering the docker method of things for the sake of keeping things simple.

+### Native Installation
+If you go with a lower end machine and you dont have enough swap allocated , you might want to check out the Native Installation , since now docker seems to be struggling with a 1GB ram system .
+You can find more instructions [over here]()
 ## Docker Installation
 This is also be going to vary a bit depending on your OS , but once you have docker installed things should be easy.